 - For the coating melt the chocolate and butter over a double boiler.
 Stir until melted thoroughly.
 Use a spatula to spread it over the caramel in an even layer.

 - Sprinkle the toasted sesame seeds on top of the chocolate.

 - Refrigerate in an airtight container and consume within 3-5 days.
-Alternatively you can freeze any unused portions and defrost as needed.
+Alternatively, you can freeze any unused portions and defrost them as needed.

 © addictedtodates.com.
 All content and images are protected by copyright.
 If you want to share this recipe, please do so using the share buttons provided.
 Do not screenshot or republish the recipe or content in full. instead, include a link to this post for the recipe.